MobilityData/gtfs.org/docs/en/getting_started/features/base_add-ons.md

         | AWE1    |      6:23:00 |        6:23:00 | TAS004  |             4 | Downtown - Main Square |
         | AWE1    |      6:25:00 |        6:25:00 | TAS005  |             5 | Downtown - Main Square |

-## Location types
+## Location Types

 Location Types are used to classify key areas within transit stations such as exits/entrances, nodes or boarding areas, as well as their relationship.
-Location types serve as a foundation for modeling transit stations using Pathways.
+Location Types serve as a foundation for modeling transit stations using Pathways.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|